 You’ll want to secure the best vantage point to watch the Stone Sawing Competition.
 Men, women, and children all have a go, competing to see who can saw through a block of Oamaru stone first.
 If you’re feeling brave you can sign up on the day to have a go yourself.

-Other events in the past have included historical talks, a musical evening, burlesque, magic show,
+Other events in the past have included historical talks, breakfasts, high teas, a musical evening, burlesque, magic show, and walking tours.

-Clarks Mill and Totara Estate, two heritage sites just outside of Oamaru hosts events and run tours.
+Clarks Mill and Totara Estate, two heritage sites just outside of Oamaru also host events and run tours.